sliusar/zero_brightness_fixer/README.md

 sudo service zero_brightness_fixer start
 ```
 The utilite will then run in the background and will be restarted after Linux startup.

+## License

+The project is licensed under the MIT License.